andrekovac/git-tic-tac-toe/README.md

   ```

 3. Players of Team X commit their changes locally (e.g. `git commit "Ingenious move"`)
-4. Players of Team X push the new branch to the remote repository (`git push`) - git might ask you to first create the remote branch - the prompt will contain instructions to do so.
+4. Players of Team X push the new branch to the remote repository (`git push`) - git might ask you to first create the remote branch - the prompt will contain the command to do so (probably `git push --set-upstream origin move-01`).
 5. Inside GitHub players of Team X open a pull request (a.k.a. **PR**) ("New pull request") from the newly created branch onto `main`.
 6. Each player adds all other players (including players of Team O) as reviewers to the **PR**.
 7. If all reviewers approve the PR, player merges the PR.

   - This step might not work right away.
-In case of **merge conflicts**, players have to discuss in comments of PR and solve merge conflicts.
+In case of **merge conflicts**, players have to discuss in comments of PR and resolve merge conflicts.
+  - To this end you'll have to pull changes from the remote server (`git pull`) and resolve the conflicts.

 ### Other turns